 Some providers rely on outsourcing their underwriting and credit decisions, while others have taken the decision to bring this in-house because it allows for quicker decision making and greater agility.

 US-based B2B Buy Now, Pay Later provider Resolve cannot guarantee that merchants will receive their payment in full, instead promising receipt of at least 90% of each invoice.
 Other providers, such as Hokodo, protect invoices in full so that merchants receive full payment, even if their buyer is unable or unwilling to pay.

 Meanwhile TreviPay – another stateside provider – does not offer instant credit decisions, despite this being one of B2B BNPL’s core benefits for both buyers and sellers.

+Still not convinced?
 Let’s take a look at some recent findings:

-- Over 50% of the largest B2B marketplaces have or plan to adopt a B2B financing solution imminently (Applico).
+Over 50% of the largest B2B marketplaces have or plan to adopt a B2B financing solution imminently (Applico).

-- Two-thirds of companies are spending more online now than they did prior to the pandemic and those spending more have increased the value of their orders by an average of 45% (Sana).
+Two-thirds of companies are spending more online now than they did prior to the pandemic and those spending more have increased the value of their orders by an average of 45% (Sana).

 90% of buyers expect the same experience buying on a B2B site as they do on a B2C site (Wunderman Thompson).

-Of one thing we can be certain: B2B e-commerce businesses not offering simple and convenient payment terms online are at real risk of losing their customers to competitors who have already implemented a BNPL solution or plan to do so soon.
+Of one thing we can be certain: B2B suppliers not offering simple and convenient payment terms online are at real risk of losing their customers to competitors who have already implemented a BNPL solution or plan to do so soon.
 The number of business buyers migrating their purchases to online channels is only going to grow in the coming months, as is the demand for a modern, digital alternative to trade credit.